azzamsa/scripts.el/README.md

 ![term-here](https://user-images.githubusercontent.com/17734314/56504785-dd359000-6543-11e9-9a2d-48e42861c701.gif)

 If no external terminal opened, start one.
-Else attach to it and open new pane in current path
+Else attach to it and open new window in current path

-But if you prefer to attach to current pane (don't open new pane) and change directory path your self.
+But if you prefer to attach to current window (don't open new window) and change directory path your self.
 Use:

 `urxvtc -e bash -c "tmux -q has-session && exec tmux attach-session -d || exec tmux new-session -n$USER -s$USER@$HOSTNAME"`